 Much of the investment research conducted over the last decade has investigated index creation that goes beyond simple market-cap weightings.
-Researchers have tried to determine if there are additional risk factors (beyond company size) that should be considered when creating an index.
-I don’t have space to review a decade of investment research, but several studies have uncovered promising risk factors that appear to outperform the traditional market-cap index.
+Researchers have tried to determine if there are additional factors (beyond company size) that should be considered when creating an index.
+I don’t have space to review a decade of investment research, but several studies have uncovered promising factors that appear to outperform the traditional market-cap index.

-Advanced Indexing uses five of these risk factors (value, momentum, high dividend yield, low market beta, and low volatility) to identify the stocks which are likely to have the highest expected return, and overweights them relative to their allocation in the cap-weighted benchmark (VTI).
+Advanced Indexing uses five of these factors (value, momentum, high dividend yield, low market beta, and low volatility) to identify the stocks which are likely to have the highest expected return, and overweights them relative to their allocation in the cap-weighted benchmark (VTI).
 As a result, Wealthfront’s Advanced Indexing portfolio is expected to outperform the market-cap index over time.

 As shown in Wealthfront’s most recent research, the Direct/Advanced Indexing combination has outperformed VTI by 2-3% each year since 2000.
 The exact outperformance depends on your income tax bracket and utilization of tax-loss harvesting.

 I’m impressed by their investment methodology, but I’m even more impressed that their team has figured out how to fully automate these investment features.
 It’s an incredible marriage of technology and investment research that is unmatched by other robo-advisors.
-Even if I could figure out how to replicate their process, I would rather pay 0.25% annually than waste hundreds of hours each year trying to manually implement a custom five-factor index using individual stocks.
+Even if I could figure out how to replicate their process, I would rather pay 0.25% annually than waste hundreds of hours trying to manually implement a custom five-factor index using individual stocks.